nsubordin81/blog.synapseflux.com/docs/_posts/2025-03-03-set-up-react-with-vite.md

 toc: false
 ---

-So it looks as though the React team is saying goodbye to their create-react-app starter script.
+So it looks as though the React team is saying goodbye to their create-react-app starter configuration.
 You can read more about the history of this configuration and the rationale for moving away from it on their blog where they announced the deprecation [here](https://react.dev/blog/2025/02/14/sunsetting-create-react-app).

 I happened to run into a better way of building React apps already anyway as a student of [ThreeJS Journey](https://threejs-journey.com) for Bruno Simon's ThreeJS Journey course where he covers it in his ['first-react-application'](https://threejs-journey.com/lessons/first-react-application) lesson.
 I want to keep this post short and sweet so I'll condense his advice on it into these two things: